-Title Insurance for Your Peace of Mind
+Title Insurance = Peace of Mind

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
-The title insurance company will discover these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.
+Many other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.